 The DAM Lab currently has K graduate students, J post doc, and P undergraduate research assistants.

-Joe Tidwell (PhD expected 2016, Psychology).
+Joe Tidwell (PhD 2017, Psychology).
 Joe splits time between the DAM lab and working with Tom Wallsten on forecasting problems.
 An expert story teller and a master of distraction, Joe's "that reminds me of the time" memory is legendary, as are his quant skills, which he uses mostly for good rather than evil.
 In the DAM lab, Joe has been a major driving force (along with Jeff) in developing an R package for the General Monotone Model.
 He has also developed a Bayesian implementation of the SDRM model for metacognitive judgments and has been a major contributor on various projects critiquing statistical methodology within psychology.

 Jeff Chrabaszcz (PhD 2016, Neuroscience and Cognitive Science).
 Jeff is formally in the Neuroscience and Cognitive Science program rather than Psychology.
 Jeff is a man of many talents, ranging from beard growing (and occassionally trimming) to modeling (with math).
 Jeff is known within the Psychology department as the resident expert at R programming.
 He's also adept as statistical modeling and basically anything else he puts his mind to.
 He does not speak Russian, though.
 His work in the DAM lab ranges from decision making to various research projects on statistical modeling, working memory training (it doens't work), and programming the R package for the General Monotone Model.
 Jeff is currently on post doc at Carnegie Mellon University.